bgianfo/bgianfo.github.io/_posts/2014-11-30-learning-elixir.md

     (elixir) lib/enum.ex:666: Enum.filter/2
 {% endhighlight %}

-I would have thought that would have worked... wait the parenthesis don't look right...
+I would have thought that would have worked... wait the parenthesis don't look right.
 I forgot to properly close the rem(..)!

 {% highlight tcsh tabsize=4 %}